UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/nav-tab.md

 * The TabbedPage is typically the top level container, with children that are of type `ContentPage` and `NavigationPage`.

+For this exercise, I am going to walk you though the task.
+A final solution is also provided.

+### Step 1 - Copy the Project Files and Add Dependencies
+First make a copy of the "TabControllers" folder and rename the new folder to "Combined".

+We are going to modify the solution in the Combined folder.

+* Right-Click the Solution and select "Manage NuGet Packages".
+* Click the Browse Tab
+* In the search box type "Xamarin.Forms.Maps" (without the quotes)
+* Select the "Xamarin.Forms.Maps" by Microsoft
+* Click the install button (next to 'Version')

 ----

 [Next]()